wp-plugins/super-static-cache/readme.txt

 1. Admin Panel

 == Upgrade Notice ==
-None

-== Changelog ==
+= 2.0.0 =
+* Bug Fixed
+* Support rewrite mode
+* Support post publish to auto build cache
+* Support post update to auto rebuild cache
+* Support delete post to delete cache

+= 1.0.3 =
+* Login user visit will also toggle the cache function,if the admin bar are not showing.

 = 1.0.2 =
 * Login user visit will not be toggle the cache function to prevent some themes show different Appearance of logged in and non logged in user.
-= 1.0.3 =
-* Login user visit will also toggle the cache function,if the admin bar are not showing.